elizavetasemenova/prob-epi/03_intro_epi.md

 - **Public Health Planning:** Epidemiological data and findings play a vital role in informing public health planning and <font color='orange'>resource allocation</font>.
 This includes assessing healthcare needs, identifying at-risk populations, and developing strategies to improve overall health outcomes.

-- **Causality Assessment:** Epidemiologists use various study designs, including cohort studies, case-control studies, and randomized controlled trials, to determine if a specific factor or intervention <font color='orange'>causes</font> a particular disease.
+- **Causality Assessment:** Epidemiologists use various study designs, including cohort studies, case-control studies, and randomized controlled trials, to determine if a specific factor or intervention <font color='orange'>causes</font> a particular health outcome.

-- **Epidemiological Models:** Mathematical and statistical models are frequently used in epidemiology to simulate <font color='orange'>disease spread</font> and estimate <font color='orange'>disease distribution</font>.
+Mathematical and statistical models are frequently used in epidemiology to simulate <font color='orange'>disease spread</font> and estimate <font color='orange'>disease distribution</font>.
 These models help in making informed decisions and planning interventions.

-Some models that we will build in this course are more relevant to **infectious**, and some to **chronic** diseases.
+Some models that we will build in this course are more relevant to <font color='orange'>infectious</font>, and some to <font color='orange'>chronic</font> diseases.
 The scope of applicability will be clarified for each model when it is introduced.

 ## Bayesian modelling

 ```{margin}
 You must have heard a lot recently about <font color='orange'>generative AI</font> and <font color='orange'>deep generative modelling (DGM)</font>.
 It is indeed the same 'generative' idea as we are talking here about.
 The difference is that DGM uses deep learning and neural network for the generative mechanism, and in traditionla epidemioligy it is more common to use statistical and mechanistic models for such generation.
 Having said that, we will touch DGMs in this course too.
 ```
-Bayesian modelling is the 'What?' of this course, i.e. 'What models can describe the <font color='orange'>generative process</font> leading to the data we observe?'.
-We will use the term 'Bayesian' and 'probabilistic' interchangeably.
+Bayesian modelling represents the fundamental focus of this course, addressing the question of "<font color='orange'>WHAT</font> models can describe the <font color='orange'>generative process</font> behind the observed data?"
+Throughout the course, we will use the terms "Bayesian" and "probabilistic" interchangeably.

-Probabilistic modeling is a mathematical and statistical framework used to incorporate **uncertainty** and **randomness** into models to account for variability and its sources in real-world phenomena.
+Probabilistic modelling is a mathematical and statistical framework used to incorporate <font color='orange'>uncertainty</font> and <font color='orange'>randomness</font> into models to <font color='orange'>account for variability</font> and its sources in real-world phenomena.
 It involves using probability theory to describe and quantify the uncertainty associated with different events, outcomes, or variables.
-The primary goal of probabilistic modeling is to make predictions, infer information, or make decisions in situations where there is inherent uncertainty.
-Probabilistic modeling is a powerful tool for dealing with real-world complexities in a quantitative manner.
+The primary goal of probabilistic modelling is to make predictions, infer information, or make decisions in situations where there is inherent uncertainty.
+Probabilistic modelling is a powerful tool for dealing with real-world complexities in a quantitative manner.
 It plays a crucial role in data analysis, machine learning, and decision-making processes where probabilistic reasoning is necessary.

 Probabilistic modelling in epidemiology helps epidemiologists and public health officials make informed decisions by <font color='orange'>quantifying uncertainty</font>, simulating realistic disease dynamics, and assessing the potential impact of various interventions.
 It is a powerful tool for improving our understanding of health outcomes and guiding effective public health responses.

-%Here's why probabilistic modelling is important for epidemiology:

-%- **Capturing Uncertainty:** Epidemics are inherently uncertain processes influenced by numerous variables, including human behavior, environmental factors, and the biology of the infectious agent.
-Probabilistic models allow epidemiologists to account for this uncertainty by representing it explicitly.
-This is particularly important when making predictions or assessing the effectiveness of control measures.

-%- **Realistic Simulations:** Probabilistic models simulate disease spread and transmission more realistically by considering the variability in individual interactions, susceptibility, and infectiousness.
-This realism helps in better understanding the dynamics of epidemics and how they may evolve over time.

-%- **Data Integration:** Epidemiological data often contain inherent variability and noise.
-Probabilistic models can incorporate this variability and provide a framework for data assimilation and model calibration.
-This helps in refining models to fit observed data more accurately.

-%- **Quantifying Risk:** Probabilistic models can quantify the likelihood of various outcomes, such as the probability of an outbreak occurring, the probability of disease transmission in a specific setting, or the probability of a particular intervention's success.
-This information is essential for risk assessment and decision-making.

-%- **Scenario Analysis:** Epidemiologists can use probabilistic models to explore a wide range of scenarios and assess the potential impact of different interventions and policies.
-This aids in designing effective strategies for disease control and prevention.

-%- **Sensitivity Analysis:** Probabilistic modelling allows for sensitivity analysis, which helps identify which parameters or assumptions in the model have the most significant impact on outcomes.
-This information guides research priorities and resource allocation.

-%- **Incorporating Individual-Level Variation:** Probabilistic models can capture individual-level variations in disease transmission, susceptibility, and response to interventions.
-This is crucial for tailoring public health measures to different population segments.

-%- **Policy Decision Support:** Probabilistic modelling provides decision-makers with valuable insights into the expected outcomes of different policy choices.
-This aids in prioritizing resource allocation and optimizing public health interventions.

-%- **Adaptability:** As new data becomes available during an epidemic, probabilistic models can be updated and refined, allowing epidemiologists to continuously monitor and adapt their strategies in response to changing circumstances.

-Some key concepts and components of probabilistic modeling are as follows:
+Some key concepts and components of probabilistic modelling are as follows:

-- **Random Variables:** In probabilistic modeling, random variables are used to represent uncertain quantities or events.
+- **Random Variables:** In probabilistic modelling, random variables are used to represent uncertain quantities or <font color='orange'>events</font>.
 These variables can take on different values with associated probabilities.

-- **Probability Distributions:** A probability distribution describes how the values of a random variable are distributed or spread out.
+- **Probability Distributions:** A probability distribution describes how the values of a random variable are distributed or <font color='orange'>spread out</font>.

 - **Parameters:** Probability distributions are often characterized by parameters that determine their shape and behavior.
 For example, the mean and standard deviation of a normal distribution are parameters that describe its central tendency and spread.

-- **Bayesian Inference:** Bayesian probabilistic modeling is a framework that uses Bayes' theorem to update the probability distribution of a random variable based on new evidence or data.
-It combines **prior beliefs** (prior distribution) with observed data to form a **posterior distribution**, which represents the updated beliefs.
+- **Bayesian Inference:** Bayesian probabilistic modelling is a framework that uses Bayes' theorem to update the probability distribution of a random variable based on new evidence or data.
+It combines <font color='orange'>prior beliefs</font> (prior distribution) with observed data to form a <font color='orange'>posterior distribution</font>, which represents the updated beliefs.

-- **Monte Carlo Methods:** Monte Carlo methods are a class of computational techniques used to estimate complex probabilistic models through random sampling.
+- **Monte Carlo Methods:** Monte Carlo methods are a class of computational techniques used to estimate complex probabilistic models through <font color='orange'>random sampling</font>.
 They involve generating random samples from probability distributions to approximate quantities of interest.

 ## Probabilistic programming